realworldocaml/book/en/json.md

 a couple of new techniques that glue together the basic ideas from Part I of the book by using:

-* _polymorphic variants_ to write more extensible libraries and protocols (but still retain the ability to extend them if needed)
+* _Polymorphic variants_ to write more extensible libraries and
+  protocols (but still retain the ability to extend them if needed).
-* _functional combinators_ to compose common operations over data
+* _Functional combinators_ to compose common operations over data
   structures in a type-safe way.
-* external tools to generate boilerplate OCaml modules and signatures from external specification files.
+* External tools to generate boilerplate OCaml modules and signatures from external specification files.

 ## JSON Basics